Mexico Wellness Retreats Girls Trip: San Pancho and Tulum Yoga Picks

 San Pancho (San Francisco, Nayarit)

-San Pancho is 5 minutes north of Sayulita on Mexicos Pacific coast.
-It is smaller, quieter, more bohemian-meets-local than Sayulita.
-The wellness scene is built around small studios, beachfront yoga shalas, and 4 to 7 day retreats hosted by respected international teachers.
-Vibe: barefoot, no makeup, dolphins offshore, sunset every evening.
+San Pancho is five minutes north of Sayulita on the Nayarit coast.
+Smaller than Sayulita.
+Quieter.
+More bohemian-meets-local.
+The wellness scene runs on tiny studios, beachfront yoga shalas, and 4 to 7 day retreats hosted by respected international teachers.
+Vibe: barefoot, no makeup, dolphins offshore, a different sunset every evening.

 Tulum

 Tulum is on the Caribbean coast and the wellness scene is more polished, more aesthetic, more expensive.
-The yoga shalas are made of teak and overlook turquoise water.
-The food is plant-based and Michelin-trained.
-The pricing reflects all of this.
-Vibe: linen everything, jade rollers, and Instagram-perfect ofrendas in every common space.
+Teak yoga shalas overlooking turquoise water.
+Plant-based food cooked by Michelin-trained chefs.
+The pricing reflects every bit of that.
+Vibe: linen everything, jade rollers, ofrendas in every common space.

 Which One for Your Group

-If your group is in their 30s, has done yoga regularly, wants warm sun and cold ocean, San Pancho is the move.
-Cheaper, less curated, more authentic.
-If your group is in their 40s and 50s, has more money than time, wants the spa-and-wellness-resort experience, Tulum is the move.
-Pricier, more polished, more aesthetic.
+If your group is in their thirties, has done yoga regularly, wants warm sun and cold ocean, San Pancho is the move.
+Cheaper.
+Less curated.
+More authentic.
+If your group is in their forties or fifties, has more money than time, wants the spa-and-wellness-resort experience, Tulum is the move.
+Pricier.
+More polished.
+More aesthetic.

 1. Haramara Retreat

-Haramara sits on a cliffside between San Pancho and Sayulita on a private cove.
+Technically Haramara sits in Sayulita on a private cove between the two towns, but it functions as the San Pancho-Sayulita axis's flagship.
 Open-air casitas with no electricity, beach yoga shala, vegan menu, tea ceremony space.
 They host their own retreats and rent the space to outside teachers.
-Around $1,800 to $2,800 USD per person all-inclusive for 5 days.
+Plan on roughly $1,800 to $$2,800 per person all-inclusive for five days, depending on accommodation tier.
+Bring a flashlight - the path to the casita at night is real jungle.

 2. Casa Selva

-Smaller boutique retreat center in the jungle behind town.
-Yoga, sound baths, breath work, plant medicine ceremonies (legal cacao only).
+Smaller boutique retreat in the jungle behind town.
+Yoga, sound baths, breath work, cacao ceremonies (legal cacao only - no manches, this isn't that kind of retreat).
 Smaller groups, often 8 to 14 women.
-Around $1,500 to $2,200 USD for 5 days.
+Around $1,500 to $$2,200 for five days.

 3. Self-Hosted at Hotel Cielo Rojo